Skip to content

 Matthew Chin

-Matthew was recently a laureate and received awards in competitions such as the Tunbridge Wells International Music Competition 2021, Internationale Anton Rubinstein Wettbewerb 2019 (Germany), 1st CullerArts International Violin Competition 2019 (Spain), 8th International Arthur Grumiaux Violin Competition (Belgium), Concerto Competition Winner in Pablo Casals festival (France), Atlantic Coast International Young Soloist Competition, Portugal, Musicus Society Young Concert Artist Audition (HK), Helen Porthouse Paganini prize (UK), Ida Carroll Prize (UK), Thomas Edward Wilson Scholarship (UK) and has most recently been supported by grants from MBF (UK), and Tarisio (NY).
+He has received top prizes in Tunbridge Wells International Music Competition (UK), Internationale Anton Rubinstein Wettbewerb (DE), 1st CullerArts International Violin Competition (ES), 8th International Arthur Grumiaux Violin Competition (BE), Concerto Competition Winner in Pablo Casals festival (FR)and Atlantic Coast International Young Soloist Competition, (PT), Musicus Society Young Concert Artist Audition (HK).

 Julian Chan

-Julian Chan is rapidly developing a reputation as one of the most innovative pianists of his generation.
-He has given performances at a number of prestigious venues across the UK, including Wigmore Hall, Southbank Centre, St John’s Smith Square, and the Sheldonian Theatre.
-Performing music by a particularly diverse range of composers, he has given alluring recitals featuring works by figures from Sweelinck to Messiaen, from Alkan to Rzewski, unifying these various styles in a captivating manner.
+Rapidly developing a reputation as one of the most innovative pianists of his generation, Julian Chan has given performances at a number of prestigious venues across the UK, including Wigmore Hall, Southbank Centre, St John’s Smith Square, and the Sheldonian Theatre.
+Performing music by a particularly diverse range of composers, he has given alluring recitals featuring works by figures from Sweelinck to Messiaen, from Alkan to Rzewski, unifying these various styles in a captivating

 Julian is currently recipient of the Ronald and Rita McAulay Award at the Royal Academy of Music, where he studies with Ian Fountain and Michael Dussek.
 He had his first book of compositions published at age 6, earning him the title of Malaysia’s Youngest Composer.